Start an Application

 Narrow your Search

-Applications will open on September 1, 2020.
-To begin your application, please choose your instrument from the menu on the left.
+Applications will open on August 1, 2021.
+To begin your application, please choose “Young Artist Competition” and then choose your instrument from the menu on the left.

-The mission of FRIENDS of the Minnesota Orchestra (formerly WAMSO) is to create opportunities that bring the power of music to children, families and adults.
+The mission of the Friends of the Minnesota Orchestra (formerly WAMSO) is to create opportunities that bring the power of music to children, families and adults.
 The Young Artist Competition was founded in 1956.

-In response to the COVID-19 pandemic and competitor feedback, we are making several changes and improvements to the competition:
+In response to the COVID-19 pandemic and competitor feedback, we are making several changes to the competition:

-- Both the Preliminary and Semi-Final rounds will be online, hosted on Getacceptd.com.
+- Both the Preliminary and Semi-Final rounds will be online.
 Semi-Finalists will not travel to Minneapolis.
 This will minimize both travel, and interaction of large groups.

 - Five Finalists will be invited to Minneapolis for the finals.

-- The live Final round will be one day, on May 23, 2021.
+- The live Final round will be one day, on January 9, 2022.
 Finalists can travel in on Friday evening or Saturday morning, and then rehearse with their accompanist.
-This shortens the required travel time, eliminates the back-to-back competition days, and greatly simplifies logistics for the traveling Finalists.
+This shortens the required travel time, eliminates the back-to-back competition days, and greatly simplifies logistics for the travelling Finalists.

 - We have simplified the prize structure, with the objective that each Finalist will be able to offset at least a large part of their cost of travelling to Minneapolis.

 - FRIENDS values our tradition of hospitality for our competitors.
-However, we recognize that the state of the pandemic in May 2021 may make staying with host families impossible.
-In that event, we will provide hotel lodging near Orchestra Hall, and arrange appropriate rehearsal spaces / opportunities, including for pianists.
+However, we recognize that the state of the pandemic in January 2022 may make staying with host families impossible.
+In that event, we would provide hotel lodging near Orchestra Hall, and arrange appropriate rehearsal spaces / opportunities, including for pianists.

 Location: Orchestra Hall, Minneapolis, MN

-Eligibility: All applicants must be age 25 or younger (not yet 26 years old as of the date of the Competition: May 23, 2021) and must be a resident or studying within the U.S. or Canada.
+Eligibility: All applicants must be age 25 or younger (as of the date of the Competition: January 9, 2022) and must be a resident or student within the U.S. or Canada.
 Proof of residency and/or study required.

-Applications: Applications must be submitted through the Acceptd portal by December 31, 2020.
-Preliminary winners, who will be invited to participate in the Semi-Final round in February, will be announced on or about January 31, 2021.
-Finalists will be informed sixty days before the Finals, to allow time to find the best airfares.
+Applications: Applications must be submitted through the Getacceptd portal by October 15, 2021.
+Preliminary winners, who will be invited to participate in the Semi-Final round in January, will be notified by November 17, 2021.

 The application consists of both a resume and video performance.
 Videos should be submitted as follows: